himanshu25122002/MedInstructAI/README.md

 - 🌐 NGO & Outreach Programs: Aid organizations in remote areas to explain diagnoses in the native dialect.
 - 🎓 Medical Education: Train healthcare workers on explaining reports in simpler, patient-friendly terms.

+---

+## 🔐 Disclaimer
+MedInstructAI is an experimental tool and not a substitute for professional medical advice.
+For real diagnosis or treatment, please consult a licensed medical professional.